typedb/typedb-docs/09-schema/03-rules.md

 [tab:end]
 </div>

 Note that facts defined via rules are not stored in the knowledge graph.
-In this example, siblings relations are not persisted: however by defining the rule in the schema, at query time the extra fact will be generated so that we can always know who the siblings are.
+In this example, siblings relations are not persisted.
+However, by defining the rule in the schema, at query time the extra fact will be generated so that we can always know who the siblings are.

 ### Forms of Rule

-Grakn support inferring new, full facts in rules.
+Grakn supports inferring new, full facts in rules.
 There are exactly three distinct conclusions (`then`) that are permitted by this principle:

 1. Inferring a complete new relation, as in our above example.
-Note that any of the types in the `then` of the rule could be replaced variables from the `when`, if it is correct to do so.

 <div class="tabs dark">

 [tab:Graql]